"Dogs can die because of the cold, people should take this seriously..."

 Tips on evaluating canines in cold weather

-Teller says there's some key points to keep in mind evaluating dogs in the cold:
+Teller said there's key points to keep in mind evaluating dogs in the cold:

 And if you think, "Oh, my dog has a dog house..."
 Keep this in mind, "Dog houses provide shelter from wind, not temperature," Teller said.
 "But if it’s really cold, or there's a prolonged freeze, a dog house won’t be of tremendous help.
 Ideally those animals would be brought inside."